Blinded by a Ignorance

 Not long ago, a second-year college student named Cathy told me that she wants to go to law school when she graduates.
 I asked her what type of law she wants to practice, and she replied that she wants to prosecute animal cruelty cases.
 I asked her if there is a big demand for that specialty in law, and she told me she wasn’t sure.
 I then asked her what activities she would be doing as an attorney, and she didn’t know that either.
 I asked her about the income potential and she dismissed the question without a thought.
 After all, everybody knows that attorneys are rich, right?

 I continued to press Cathy with a few more questions.
 Is there any city in the world that has a dedicated prosecutor for animal rights cases?
 Are there likely to be any such positions by the time she graduates?
 What are the hours that an average criminal prosecutor works?
 How much does a prosecutor make?
+The answers to these questions and more could be found if she would just browse this site.
+However, I do not think she thought this through or did her research.

 All important considerations in choosing a vocation, but Cathy can’t or won’t hear them because her dream has eclipsed her ability or willingness to reason.
 Because she had a dream, she wasn’t open to an honest evaluation of her plans.